 These source types may also be referred to as peer-reviewed article, academic article, or journal article.

 Here are some of the best databases to use for finding scholarly articles in art:

 When faced with searching for images of specific works of art, keep the following tips in mind:

 (Tips by N. Kendrot & Kent Library @ SEMO.)

-Look for images here:
+Look for images of artwork here:

 Finding Reference Resources